SimonSeibert/PDFmon/README.md

 # PDFmon
 A small and simple PDF pages editor.
-So far you can delete pages from a PDF file or merge an arbitrary number of .pdf files.
+So far you can delete pages from a .pdf file or merge an arbitrary number of .pdf files.
 Maybe other features will come eventually.

+In the first tab you can delete pages from a single .pdf file:
 <img src="https://user-images.githubusercontent.com/35760266/236685300-6cd24298-f4da-4fab-b5f5-a73f440666dc.png" alt="Delete Pages" width="600"/>

+In the second tab you can merge an arbitrary number of .pdf files and arrange their order to your will:
 <img src="https://user-images.githubusercontent.com/35760266/236685302-7a7bc069-2e1f-4091-aa5a-383b1e8c17cb.png" alt="Merge Pages" width="600"/>